 - President Biden has signed two Executive Orders to protect women’s access to reproductive healthcare services.
 Read more on the new official government website reproductiverights.gov.

-- The FDA has finalized a rule to approve over-the-counter hearing aids, making them less expensive and available to purchase online and in stores as soon as this fall.
-Consumers will not need a medical exam, prescription or adjustment by an audiologist for this new category of hearing aid.
+- Over-the-counter hearing aids are now available to purchase online and in stores.
+Consumers do not need a medical exam, prescription or adjustment by an audiologist for this new category of hearing aid.
 Read the FDA news release here.

 - Eligible individuals and families can enroll in free or reduced cost health and dental insurance.